TeamRizu/outfox-wikijs/dev/actors/actortypes/lifemeter.md

 ### Battery

-Returns a converted value from the current lifes left and the starting ammount of batteries.
+Returns a converted value from the current lives left and the starting amount of batteries.

 ```
 Lives Left / Batteries Max